kayslay/web-crawljs/README.md

 ```

 ## Understanding the example
-***require('web-crawljs');*** return's a factory function that takes in one argument.
-The argument is the configuration of the crawler.
+***require('web-crawljs');*** returns a factory function that takes in one argument.
+This argument is used to configure the behavior of web-crawljs.

         const crawler = require('web-crawljs');
         const config = {...}
         const Crawler = crawler(config)

-calling *crawler(config)* return's a new Object
+calling *crawler(config)* returns a new Object

 ## The config argument
 The config argument is the only argument passed into the crawler factory function.
 It configure the way the crawler would behave.

-### fetching data and setting next links to visit
+### Fetching data and setting next links to visit
 This properties are responsible for fetching data and getting the next links to scrap next.
-The (fetch|next)Selector are used to assign the elements to scrap.
+The fetchSelector and nextSelector are used to assign the elements to scrap.
-The (fetch|next)SelectBy is the way you want to select data from the page, e.g you can select by attribute name, text, value, text e.t.c.
+The fetchSelectBy and nextSelectBy are used to define the way you want to select data from the page.
+For example, you can select by attribute name, text, value, text e.t.c.

 #### fetchSelector
 Object literal that contains the name for the data as the key and the element selector as value.
 These are the DOM elements you want to scrap from the page.